GoogleCloudPlatform/firebase-extensions/firestore-genai-chatbot/README.md

 * Enable per document overrides.: If set to \"Yes\", discussion parameters may be overwritten by fields in the discussion collection.

+* Hate Speech Threshold: Threshold for hate speech content.
+Specify what probability level of hate speech content is blocked by the Gemini provider.

+* Dangerous Content Threshold: Threshold for dangerous content.
+Specify what probability level of dangerous content is blocked by the Gemini provider.

+* harassment Content Threshold: Threshold for harassment content.
+Specify what probability level of harassment content is blocked by the Gemini provider.

+* Sexual Content Threshold: Threshold for sexually explicit content.
+Specify what probability level of sexual content is blocked by the Gemini provider.

 **Cloud Functions:**